Akuli/oomph/README.md

   another `let`?
 - Negative indexes?
 The downside is that `thing[-n:]` (in Python syntax) doesn't do what you would expect when `n=0`.
+- Mutable objects as arguments: yes or no?
+Mutable aliasing can be confusing, but efficient

 Optimization ideas:
 - avoiding allocations when an object isn't passed around and no reference